Feature: #91724 - Introduce TemplatedEmailFactory for centralized email creation

 create()

-For backend/CLI contexts (login notifications, scheduler tasks, install tool) where only global configuration $GLOBALS['TYPO3_CONF_VARS']['MAIL'][...] is used.
+For backend and CLI contexts, such as login notifications, Scheduler tasks, and the Install Tool, where only the global configuration $GLOBALS['TYPO3_CONF_VARS']['MAIL'][...] is used.

 createFromRequest()

-For frontend contexts (form submissions, felogin) where site-specific email templates should be applied.
-Merges site settings typo3/email with global configuration $GLOBALS['TYPO3_CONF_VARS']['MAIL'][...] .
+For frontend contexts, such as form submissions and EXT:felogin, where site-specific email templates should be applied.
+It merges site settings from typo3/email with the global configuration $GLOBALS['TYPO3_CONF_VARS']['MAIL'][...] .

 createWithOverrides()

-For extensions that need to provide custom template paths merged on top of the base configuration, taking an optional request context into evaluation.
-Two cases of template resolution are then possible (ordered by priority):
+For extensions that need to provide custom template paths merged on top of the base configuration, optionally taking a request context into account.
+Two cases of template resolution are possible, ordered by priority:

 • Request without site attribute: 1.
-Provided override arguments -> 2. global config
+Provided override arguments -> 2. global configuration

 • Request with site attribute: 1.
-Provided override arguments -> 2.
-Site settings -> 3. global config
+Provided override arguments -> 2. site settings -> 3. global configuration

-Note you can also utilize the numerical priority of template paths so that site settings with a higher priority number could "win" the order battle of a lower-number in the override argument paths.
+Note that you can also use the numerical priority of template paths so that site settings with a higher priority number can override paths in the provided arguments with a lower priority number.

 Site settings

-A new site set typo3/email is available in EXT:core that defines the following settings.
+A new site set, typo3/email, is available in EXT:core and defines the settings below.
 These are applied automatically when a request with a site attribute is passed to createFromRequest() or createWithOverrides().
-This means extensions running in a frontend context (such as EXT:form email finishers) benefit from site-specific email configuration:
+This means extensions running in a frontend context, such as EXT:form email finishers, benefit from site-specific email configuration:

 email.format